-There are many reasons why people sell and buy stuff on sites for secondhand shopping.
+There are many reasons why people sell and buy products on second-hand shopping sites.
 One obvious reason is to make a good deal.
-Another reason is that people also see it as a practical way to get rid of furniture and other things.
+Another is that people also see it as a practical way to get rid of furniture and other things.
 There is also a growing trend to shop vintage items and clothes.
-Last but not least there is the environmental argument.
-Schibsted’s Swedish marketplace, Blocket, has conducted user surveys showing that the growing awareness of climate change is getting stronger as an incentive to use the site.
-No matter what the motivation might be, the trade on these sites is an important contribution to reducing our carbon footprint.
+Last but not least, there is the environmental aspect.
+A user-survey in Schibsted’s Swedish marketplace, Blocket, indicated that greater awareness of climate change is increasing the incentive to use the site.
+No matter the motivation, the trade on these sites is an important contribution to responsible consumption and towards reducing our environmental footprint.

-This full reports result table shows the aggregated amount of CO2 potentially saved from all five marketplaces.
-As the ad categories are somewhat varied on the different sites we have selected a few common categories to illustrate how the total result is compiled.
-You’ll find more detailed statistics, with all categories on the sites individual reports.
+The results table below shows the aggregated amount of greenhouse gas emissions, steel, plastics and aluminum potentially saved from all ten marketplaces.
+Since the ad categories vary at the different sites, we have selected some common categories to illustrate the total result.
+You’ll find more detailed statistics including all categories in the individual reports at each site.

-To calculate the climate savings we have collaborated with IVL The Swedish Environmental Research Institute.
-IVL has used sales statistics from the marketplaces, as well as customer surveys and information about energy consumption in the operation from the site’s office and its server rooms.
-The method behind the calculation is based on the assumption that each sold used product replaces the production of a new, equivalent one including the waste management of the product.
-By analyzing products sold on the sites, IVL have extracted climate data that has been recalculated into their equivalents in kilograms of carbon dioxide.
+To calculate the savings of greenhouse gases and material, we have collaborated with the Swedish Environmental Research Institute, IVL.
+IVL has used the sales figures from the different marketplaces as well as customer surveys and information about energy consumption from office operations and data centers.
+The calculation is based on the assumption that each used product that is sold replaces the production of a new equivalent product.
+IVL has extracted data regarding the material composition of products sold at our marketplaces and recalculated it into the equivalent of tonnes of saved greenhouse gas emissions.

-We speak of carbon dioxide since it is the most important one of greenhouse gases.
-It’s a result of combusting all kinds of material as well as from humans and animals breathing.
-As we use more and more resources the CO2 levels are constantly growing and increasing the greenhouse effect – causing global warming.
-As a result we see more environmental disasters, less drinkable water and smaller harvests.
+Greenhouse gas is a result of combusting all kinds of material, including humans and animals breathing.
+As we use, produce and dispose more and more resources, the levels of greenhouse gas is constantly growing and causing global warming.
+As a result, we see more environmental disasters, rising sea levels, drought, less drinkable water and smaller harvests.